njradford/my-dear-watson/README.md

 MyDearWatson (Elementary Installer for Intel Chromebooks)
 ============

 M.D.W. is a Shell script that will perform the usually arduuos task of installing Elementary Luna on an Intel based Chromebook.
 No more editing set up or init files, just run the script, go make a sandwich, and come back in thirty minutes to your new Elementary environment.
+It uses the Chromebook tool <a href="https://github.com/dnschneid/crouton"> crouton <a>, which allows you to switch back and forth between Chrome OS and Elementary with "CTRL+ALT+SHIFT+ [back or forward buttons"

 Usage
 ============